mcpower/fit3088-a2/README.txt

   with a low number of rows / columns.
 - The selected satellite is highlighted in red, and its orbit is also highlighted in red.
+- The day/night texture is blended between dusk and dawn.

 The internal co-ordinate system is in kilometers.